Table of Contents

 Characteristics of Poaceae

-Following are the important characteristics of Poaceae family:
+Following are the important characteristics of the Poaceae family:

 - They might be herbs or shrubs, annuals or perennials, and sometimes tree-like.